stevendindl/self-stats/readme.md

-# Using Pandas to analyze my work productivity metrics
+# Using Jupypter Notebook with Pandas to analyze work productivity metrics

 ---